 When your nervous system hits overload

 Your body has a built-in alarm system, and sometimes it gets tripped during emotional conversations.
 This is called emotional flooding, and it happens when stress responses overwhelm your nervous system with hormones like cortisol and adrenaline.
-Your heart races, your thoughts scatter, and your brain shifts into survival mode.
+Your heart rate races, your thoughts scatter, and your brain shifts into survival mode.

 In this state, the parts of your brain responsible for empathy, reasoning, and clear communication essentially go offline.
 Withdrawal becomes a physiological response, not a choice.
 The person isn’t being stubborn or cold.
 Their body is telling them to escape a perceived threat, even when that threat is just a difficult conversation with someone they love.